angrybacon/doomsday-wiki/markdown/chapters/02-ddft/04-echo.md

 :::

 To start this pile, you cast Brainstorm and trade the 2 useless cards for Echo and 2 LEDs.
-PLay out both LEDs, crack them for UUURRR, and flashback Echo, leaving UUR floating.
+Play out both LEDs, crack them for UUURRR, and flashback Echo, leaving UUR floating.
 Now you will draw 7 of the remaining 8 cards.
 Here's where it gets a little complicated.
 You need both LEDs and the Burning Wish in hand to win the game.
 If you have them, great.
 Play out the LEDs, wish for Tendrils, and